swkkd/gowebapi/docs/AnalysisRuleApi.md

 # **AnalysisRuleCreateAnalysisRule**
-> AnalysisRuleCreateAnalysisRule(ctx, webId, analysisRule, optional)
+> AnalysisRuleCreateAnalysisRule(a.client.ctx, webId, analysisRule, optional)
 Create a new Analysis Rule as a child of an existing Analysis Rule.

 ### Required Parameters